oz03-hub/Asym-LaMP-QA/README.md

     --cache_dir /*address to the cache directory ([optional], default is ./cache)*/
 ```

+After download, please follow `wrangling.ipynb` to shape the data into expected formats.

 # Evaluating the generated responses

 To evaluate the generated responses to the questions in each dataset, use the following script: